Fees and allowances

 Board LTIP 2018 will be accounted for in accordance with “IFRS 2 – Share?based payments”.
 IFRS 2 stipulates that the Share Awards shall be expensed as personnel costs over the vesting period and will be accounted for directly against equity.
 Personnel costs in accordance with IFRS 2 do not affect the company’s cash flow.
 Social security costs will be expensed in the income statement according to UFR 7 during the vesting period.

-The increase in the company’s share capital in full exercise of the warrants will amount to SEK 285,000, which corresponds to a dilution of 1.3 percent of the total number of shares and of the total number of votes in the company.
+After the year end, 243,525 shares of a total of 653,220 shares were issued within the framework of the LTIP 2016 incentive program.
+The increase in the company’s share capital for the options amounts to SEK 121,762.50, which corresponds to a dilution of 0.48 percent of the total number of shares and the total number of votes in the company.